This spot has been added by

 Last updated on

-Nungwi, once a quiet fishing village in the northwest of Zanzibar, is now one of the island’s main resorts.
-Numerous hotels line its white sandy beaches, very lively at sunset.
-The coral reefs along the coast are not very spectacular but shelter a surprisingly rich underwater life, which will delight reef fish and critters lovers: clownfish, starfish, ghost pipefish, cowfish, razorfish, crabs, shrimps and scorpionfish can be easily spotted on its shallow waters.
+The coral reefs along the coast are not very spectacular but they do shelter a surprisingly rich array of underwater life.
+There is an abundance of clownfish, starfish, ghost pipefish, cowfish, razorfish, crabs, shrimps and scorpionfish that can be easily spotted in its shallow waters.

 Snorkeler in Nungwi Beach